 Let’s assume from this point on that we will be using the best coding standards and that we will be doing peer reviews going forward.

-Our code on the other hand “evolves” and changes at a much higher rate due to the amount of energy spent by developers to cause change.
-This results in the code base moving from a low entropy state to a high entropy state which means it becomes more disordered.
+This results in the code base moving from a low entropy state to a high entropy state which means it becomes more disordered with time.
 The amount of permutations and outcomes are astronomical if you take the possible combination between classes and components into consideration.

 The complexity is not in the code but in all the relationships between the structures.